 He also edited a special issue of the French monthly Le Monde diplomatique devoted to the UN, and he gave numerous conferences on the subject at Columbia University, the United Nations Headquarters and UNESCO among others.

 His latest book about the UN, "The United Nations in the New World Disorder", was published in December 2015 in France and launched in the United States and Canada in early 2016.

 Romuald Sciora has been awarded the insignia of Chevalier de l'Ordre des Arts et des Lettres - Knight of the Order of Arts and Letters - and Officer in the National Order of the Cedar.

 He lives in the United States where, from 2011 to 2016, he served as President of the French-American Global Forum -a non-profit organization based in Washington, D.C. www.fagf.info-.
-Contributing writer to Le Monde diplomatique and guest editor for special issues of The International Politics Reviews, he currently runs Le Monde diplomatique Debates, an international program of conferences, and will host in December 2018 the first European Global Policy Book Day at the New York University where he is a visiting scholar.
+Contributing writer to Le Monde diplomatique and regularly guest editor for different publications, he currently runs Le Monde diplomatique Debates, an international program of conferences, and will host in December 2018 the first European Global Policy Book Day at the New York University where he is a visiting scholar.
 He also regularly works with the magazine Foreign Affairs and as a consultant for different institutions and NGO via RSM, his communication advisory firm.